memfault/interrupt/_drafts/device-logging.md

 ### Log Cache Size

 One of the fundamental constraints to work around with device logging is how much disk space to allocate just for logging.
-Unlike on servers where the log cache is basically infinite (and you can often pay more for the storage), most logging systems on hardware will reserve a fixed amount of disk space or memory in the form of a rotating buffer of logs.
+Unlike on servers where the log cache is basically infinite (and you can often pay more for the storage), most logging systems on hardware will reserve a fixed amount of disk space in the form of a rotating buffer of logs.
 When you log past the limit, the logs in the oldest buffer gets written over.

 The amount of disk space chosen has a large influence on logging &mdash; it affects how verbose your logs can be, how long your logs are be retained, what information you'll want prioritize logging, how you'll store the logs, and more.
 You’ll want to choose the maximum amount of space you can afford, where the logs you get back contain enough useful information at the timeframe of the incident.
 But you'll also want to change how you log to accomodate for the amount of space, such as using an abbreviated short form instead of full words.

 I've been lucky in that embedded Android devices are generally not very disk space constrained, so I’ve had the benefit of having 10's of MBs of logs to store (and comb) through.
 But even so, that would only constitute maybe 2-3 hours of logs, depending on how busy the device was, and there was a constant trade-off with how much information was being logged.

+Some embedded devices might not write logs to disk at all, and instead write the logs only to memory, but still as a rotating buffer!
+The size of this buffer is even more constrained than on disk due to the lower amount of memory versus disk space, and there's a downside of all the logs being cleared if the device restarts.
+However, this could be a useful way to mitigate concerns around flash wear if logging is a large contributor, or if there's just no non-volatile memory on the device.
+But whether the logs are on disk or in memory, we still have to get access to them!

-### On-location v.
-Remote Collection
+### On-location vs. Remote Collection

 One of my favorite often overlooked questions when you develop a new embedded device product is, "how do I get the logs off of my production device and onto my computer"?
 During development, this could be as easy as connecting a cable directly to the device and downloading the logs files off the filesystem directly.
 But when the device is in the field, it’s not so simple.

-I distinctly remember going to out to a customer’s store and connecting to their network so I could pull logs off of a network connected device, just to diagnose an issue they were having.
+I distinctly remember going to out to a customer’s business and connecting to their network so I could pull logs off of a network connected device, just to diagnose an issue they were having.
 This is of course, unsustainable if you have hardware that’s distributed across multiple locations and want to collect logs more frequently than each time you have physical access to the device.

-In that case, you’ll want to build a way to upload logs to a backend somewhere, account for all the storage and privacy-related concerns and regulations, and then a way to download those logs from your computer to analyze them.
+In that case, you’ll want to build a way to upload logs to a backend somewhere, account for all the storage and privacy-related concerns and regulations, and then a way to download those logs for analysis on your computer.

 ### Triggering Collection

 Naively, the easiest way to upload logs is have the user do it.
 If the device has a UI, it’s as simple as building a button for the user to click when they’re having problems &mdash; think about the "Shake to Report Feedback" or "Submit Feedback" feature on many apps.
-This way, you can be upfront about the data you’re collecting right, at the time of collection.
+This way, you can be upfront about the data you’re collecting, right at the time of collection.

 Sadly, this depends on the user though, and users are notoriously unreliable.
 If they’re a technical user, they might not even need an UI! — they might be happy using a CLI tool instead.
 But if they’re non-technical, even asking them to navigate to a certain page might be a huge burden.

-The first alternative that comes to mind is a push system for retrieving logs &mdash; send a notification from the server to the device, and the device will upload the logs when it receives the message.
-This can take the form of an actual push notification mechanism with a connected web socket, or something as simple as having the device perform a poll every once in a while and collecting the log if the poll tells it to.
+A simpler technical solution would be to have your devices poll periodically to see if it needs to upload logs.
+Or, instead of polling, the devices can register for push notifications from the server using a web socket, MQTT, or equivalent, and upload the logs when it receives the push message.

-The problem with using a push to upload logs is that by the time you send the push, or by the time that the device receives it, the log cache might not contain the data from the time of the interest anymore.
-At a previous company, it was often the case that because our log cache often saved the last 2-3 hours of logs, by the time our engineers were informed about an incident in the field, a day would have passed and the logs that we’d retrieve wouldn’t have any useful information from the time of the incident.
+The problem with using only a push or poll system to upload logs is that by the time you request the logs from the device, either via a push or a poll, the log cache might not contain the data from the time of the interest anymore.
+At a previous company, it was often the case that our log cache often only saved the last 2-3 hours of logs, so by the time our engineers were informed about an incident in the field, a day would have passed and the logs that we’d retrieve wouldn’t have any useful information from the time of the incident.

 One of the cooler [log collection triggers](https://docs.memfault.com/docs/android/android-logging#log-collection) we developed here at Memfault is what I like to call "Just in time" log collection.
-Instead of having the user of the device click a button or someone send a push to the device, we can automatically detect if an abnormal event happened, and then mark the log files around that time as significant, where they will then be uploaded at the next convenient moment.
+Instead of having the user click a button or someone send a push to the device, we can automatically detect if an abnormal event happened, and then mark the log files around that time as significant, where they will then be uploaded at the next convenient moment.
 This allows us to capture the exact log files that are relevant to an incident, if we can automatically detect that abnormal event.

 <p align="center">
   <img width="850" src="{% img_url blog-device-logging/jit-logs.png %}" alt="Just in time log collection" />